-A student-faculty Cultural Arts Committee provides the college and community with programs representative of the various arts-dance, drama, exhibits, film and music, and a lecture series for discussion of contemporary society.
-These programs are scheduled regularly throughout the year.
+A student-faculty Cultural Arts Committee provides the college and community with programs representative of the various arts-dance, drama, exhibits, film and music, and a lecture series for discussion of relevant issues.
+These programs are sponsored by the Student Activities Office and financed by student activity fees.